datanav/docs/technical/tripletex-superoffice.rst

 Tripletex Supplier to SuperOffice Contact
 -----------------------------------------
-Every Tripletex Supplier will be synchronized with a SuperOffice Contact.

-If a matching SuperOffice Contact already exists, the Tripletex Supplier will be merged with the existing one.
-If no matching SuperOffice Contact is found, a new SuperOffice Contact will be created.
+Before any synchronization can take place, a link between a Tripletex Supplier and a SuperOffice Contact must be established.

+A new SuperOffice Contact will be created from a Tripletex Supplier if it is connected to a Tripletex Product, or Productgrouprelation that is synchronized into SuperOffice.

 A Tripletex Supplier will merge with a SuperOffice Contact if one of the following property combinations match: